 Husky Horizontal Milling Machine

-Heavily-built, this usefully compact horizontal machine was constructed to a high standard in Taiwan (not mainland China) during the 1970s and 1980s - owners reporting that, for its type, it was unusually accurate.
+Heavily-built, this usefully compact horizontal machine was constructed to something of a variable standard in Taiwan (not mainland China) during the 1970s and 1980s - owners reporting that, for its type and once sorted out, it was unusually accurate.
 Also available as turret model with a Bridgeport-like vertical head as the Model VHO, it had features that included all-geared speeds from a box held within the main column and a centralised lubrication system.
 The Model VHO/A had a power-feed table with its 3-speed gearbox slung under the right-hand end of the table, the feed rates spanning 50 to 130 mm/minute.
+Although not confirmed, it's likely that the vertical head motor fitted as standard would have been a 1.5 h.p. unit running at 1700 r.p.m. on a 60 Hz supply.

 Of the modern and rigid dovetail type, the cast-iron overarm slid on precision ground ways and sat on top of a swivelling boss - the latter of course to allow the vertical head to be swung on its horizontal axis.